-A retracted confession is a statement made by an accused person before the trial begins, by which he admits to have committed the offence, but which he repudiates (reject, disown, abandon, renounce, refuse to accept or be associated with) at the trial.
+A retracted confession is a statement made by an accused person before the trial begins, by which he admits to having committed the offence but which he rejects at the trial.

 Bharat vs State of UP, 1971

-Justice Hidayatullah observed that a court may take into account the retracted confession, but it must look for the reasons for the making of the confession as well as for its retraction and must weigh both of them to determine whether the retraction affects the voluntary nature of the confession or not.
+Justice Hidayatullah observed that a court might take into account the retracted confession.
+But it must look for the reasons for the making of the confession as well as for its retraction.
+And must weigh both of them to determine whether the retraction affects the voluntary nature of the confession or not.